itcon-pty-au/typingmind-cloud-backup/README.md

 ### 🚀 Migration to V3

+Before starting the migration, ensure you take the native typingmind export of your app data by going to

+Settings > App Data & Storage > Export

+Ensure all check boxes are selected and Download the file.
+Ensure this is safely stored in case you need to reload the data.

 V3 is a major rewrite with a new architecture and is **not backward compatible** with backups created by older versions (V1 or V2).
 However, migrating your live data is designed to be a seamless, automatic process.

 #### What to Expect During Migration